Advanced EMT Education Program

 Head of service will sign a clinical student agreement with Bennington Rescue.

-You will need to do the leg work with the training officer and head of service that will host you to determine the details (which may include additional cost not covered by the course fee) and put them in contact with our primary instructor/coordinator at training@brsvt.org to arrange a clinical student agreement.
+You will need to do the leg work with the training officer and head of service that will host you to determine the details (which may include additional costs not covered by the course fee) and put them in contact with our primary instructor/coordinator at training@brsvt.org to arrange a clinical student agreement.

-Please contact training@brsvt.org with any questions about AEMT programs.
 Follow us on social media, links below, for notification of future AEMT or other course announcements.